 – Innovate Vancouver

 Review the above list of barriers described in the literature with your team.
 Identify barriers that may also exist in your environment.
-Establish a plan of action that includes a description of the present state, future state, and strategies to bridge the gap.
+Establish a plan of action.
+It should include a description of the present state and future state.
+Also, outline strategies to bridge the gap.
 Crossing the chasm requires courage, leadership, teamwork, and a systems thinking approach.

 Quiz Time